María Félix: First years

-Félix was known as La Doña for her role in the movie Doña Bárbara (1943), based on the novel by the Venezuelan writer Rómulo Gallegos.
+Félix was known as La Doña for her role in the film Doña Bárbara (1943), based on the novel by the Venezuelan writer Rómulo Gallegos.
 For the film, another actress (Isabela Corona) was already hired, but when Gallegos first saw Félix, he was charmed by her and said: "Here is my Doña Bárbara!"
-This movie was filmed in Venezuela with Mexican and Venezuelan actors.
+The film was filmed in Venezuela with Mexican and Venezuelan actors.
 Doña Bárbara was to be the start of her major collaborations with the Mexican film director Fernando de Fuentes.
 Félix and de Fuentes filmed together another two films: La Mujer sin Alma (1944) and La Devoradora (1946).
 As María Félix herself said, "With these films, I became the number one enemy of the Mexican family morals."

 Without her stereotyped role of a "femme fatale", María Félix filmed two sophisticated films: El monje blanco (1945), directed by Julio Bracho, and Vertigo (1946), directed by Antonio Momplet.
 Both characters required a great dramatic intensity.

 Under the direction of Emilio Fernández, María Félix made three successful films: Enamorada (1946), Río Escondido (1947), and Maclovia (1948).
 The relationship between Félix and Fernández was cordial and smooth, despite the strong and famous temperament of the film director.
 In Enamorada, María Félix found her perfect film partner, the actor Pedro Armendáriz.
 The films of María Félix with Fernández and his team (writer Mauricio Magdaleno, photographer Gabriel Figueroa, and Armendáriz) had strong presence in several international film festivals.
 In turn, they gave María Félix her first Ariel Award for Enamorada and Río Escondido.

 Between the films with Fernández, María Félix also worked with Roberto Gavaldón, another director who showcased some of her best performances.
 Their first collaboration was in La diosa arrodillada (1947) with Arturo de Córdova.
 Thanks to these films, María Félix's fame crossed the Atlantic.

 In 1948 she was contracted by the Spanish film producer Cesáreo González.
 In this manner María Félix began her film adventure in Europe.
 She made only one more film in Mexico (Doña Diabla, 1949) until her return in 1952.